YunoHost/doc/pages/02.administer/15.admin_guide/55.upgrade/upgrade.md

     - '/upgrade'
 ---

+## Use the Yunohost tools

+Unless you know what you do, you should use the Yunohost tools to upgrade, not the Debian ones (apt, apt-get or aptitude).

 ## From the webadmin

 On the administraton panel, click on Upgrade the system.
 YunoHost will refresh the system package catalog as well as the application catalog, and display available upgrades.